 As its population ages, Virginia depends on nursing professionals to provide care and comfort to state residents.
 Graduates of nursing schools in Virginia choose from several related career paths.
-According to the BLS, most nursing professionals in Virginia work as RNs in hospitals and clinics.
+According to the BLS, a majority of nursing professionals in Virginia work as RNs in hospitals and clinics.

-Many Virginia medical institutions care for more patients while adhering to tight budgets by hiring nurse practitioners rather than doctors.
-As a result, the BLS projects demand for nurse practitioners, who are qualified to perform many of the same tasks as physicians, to increase 31% by 2026, much faster than average.
+Many Virginia medical institutions hire NPs rather than doctors to care for more patients while adhering to tight budgets.
+As a result, the BLS projects demand for NPs, who are qualified to perform many of the same tasks as physicians, to increase 31% by 2026, much faster than average.
 Specialized nurse anesthetists, who administer drugs to patients undergoing medical procedures, rank among the most highly paid nursing professionals in Virginia.
 Since nurses require significant academic training, nursing schools in Virginia need experienced teachers, creating job opportunities for nursing instructors.

 Biggest Hospitals in Virginia

-Students in online RN programs in Virginia should learn about the state's largest hospitals.
-Most nursing professionals work in hospital settings, and large healthcare institutions hire more frequently than small clinics and medical practices.
+Students in Virginia's online RN programs should learn about the state's largest hospitals.
+Most professionals in all types of nursing work in hospital settings, and large healthcare institutions hire more frequently than small clinics and medical practices.
 Large hospitals also provide teaching facilities and practical, in-person nursing experience through internships and fellowships.

-- Inova: One of the largest medical companies in the state, Inova operates six hospitals in Northern Virginia, has 1,700 beds, and employs more than 16,000 healthcare professionals.
+- Inova: One of the largest medical companies in the state, Inova operates six hospitals in Northern Virginia with 1,700 beds and employs more than 16,000 healthcare professionals.
 Inova's hospitals serve more than 427,000 outpatients per year.
 Inova maintains relationships with educational institutions throughout the state, including some of the most respected nursing schools in Virginia.

-- Virginia Commonwealth University Medical Center: VCU Medical Center, based in Richmond, is one of the largest hospitals in Virginia, with 865 beds and more than 11,000 employees.
+- Virginia Commonwealth University Medical Center: Richmond hosts VCU Medical Center, one of the largest hospitals in Virginia, with 865 beds and more than 11,000 employees.
 In 2015, the hospital had 89,549 emergency visits and 631,874 outpatient visits.
 As a research-oriented teaching hospital connected to VCU, the medical center provides hands-on training for health science students and those pursuing online nursing degrees.

 Additional Nursing Resources in Virginia

-Nurses who work with veterans encounter unique challenges and opportunities to learn from research.
+- Nurses Association of Veteran Affairs: Nurses who work with veterans encounter unique challenges and opportunities.
 NOVA advocates for nurses who provide care to physically and psychologically wounded veterans and keep members informed about legislation and professional trends.
 NOVA's conferences allow members to share information about new research and best practices relevant to the specialization.

-VNA, a constituent of the American Nurses Association, advocates for nurses in Virginia.
+- Virginia Nurses Association: VNA, a constituent of the American Nurses Association, provides advocacy for nurses in Virginia.
 VNA provides information about state laws and industry practices and advocates for legislation beneficial to RNs.
-The organization helps RNs access continuing education resources and connects members with online RN to BSN programs in Virginia.
+The organization helps RNs access CE resources and connects members with online RN-to-BSN programs in Virginia.

-VNSA helps nursing students achieve personal and professional goals.
-The organization, comprising students from more than 75 nursing schools in Virginia, holds events during which members share information about the latest trends in the nursing field.
-Joining this statewide student group is particularly beneficial for students pursuing online nursing degrees, since events provide valuable networking opportunities.
+- Virginia Nursing Students' Association: VNSA assists nursing students in achieving personal and professional goals.
+The organization, comprising students from more than 75 nursing schools in Virginia spanning many types of nursing, holds events during which members share information about the latest trends in the nursing field.
+Joining this statewide student group provides valuable networking opportunities and proves particularly beneficial for students pursuing online nursing degrees.

-Nurses who work in schools and with students face different issues than hospital nurses.
+- Virginia Association of School Nurses: Nurses who work in schools and with students face different issues than hospital nurses.
 VASN provides opportunities for school nurses to learn about best practices in this specialized profession.
-VASN holds conferences and social events during which school nurses from across Virginia meet and network.
+VASN holds conferences and social events for Virginia's school nurses to meet and network.